Lourd de Veyra

-Lourd Ernest Hanopol de Veyra (/tl/; born February 11, 1975) is a Filipino musician, emcee, poet, journalist, TV host, broadcast personality and activist who became famous as the vocalist of the Manila-based jazz rock band Radioactive Sago Project.
+Lourd Ernest Hanopol de Veyra (/tl/; born February 11, 1975) is a Filipino musician, emcee, poet, journalist, TV host, historian, broadcast personality and activist who became famous as the vocalist of the Manila-based jazz rock band Radioactive Sago Project.

 Life and career

 Education

 De Veyra went to Quirino Elementary School for grade school and to Colegio de San Juan de Letran for high school.
 He then graduated with a Bachelor of Arts in journalism from the University of Santo Tomas.

 Early musical career

 When the hardcore punk band Dead Ends ended their four-year hiatus, he became one of the band's guitarists in 1994, sharing guitar chores with the band's leader and founder Al Dimalanta, making Dead Ends a four-piece band.
 The band then recorded their comeback and final album, the influential Mamatay sa Ingay (1995); it had a sound different from their past materials, having more of a crossover thrash approach.
 Dead Ends disbanded in 1996 because of Jay Dimalanta's death, after which de Veyra briefly became a member of Al Dimalanta's new band Throw; the band also included de Veyra's brother Francis, who played the bass.
 Lourd de Veyra is the nephew of singer/guitarist Mike Hanopol.